Amr Warda: Return to PAOK

 In the summer of 2018, Warda returned to PAOK ahead of the 2018–19 season.
 On 21 August 2018, Warda scored a goal in a 1–1 away UEFA Champions League play-off game against Benfica.
 A feud between Warda and PAOK manager, Răzvan Lucescu, saw Warda being dropped from the squad on several occasions.

 Second spell in Atromitos

 On 24 January 2019, Warda rejoined Atromitos for the rest of the 2018–19 season, with an option to make the transfer permanent.
 On 16 February 2019, Warda scored a tap-in after a run from fellow PAOK loanee Dimitris Chatziisaias in a 0–2 away win against PAS Giannina.
-On 23 February 2019, he equalized the score after an assist from Javier Umbides in a 1–1 away draw against Asteras Tripoli.
+On 23 February 2019, he equalized the score after an assist from Javier Umbides in a 1–1 away draw against Asteras Tripolis.

 Loan to AEL

 On 30 August 2019, Warda joined AEL on a season-long loan.
 On 28 September 2019, he scored his first goal with the club, with a header after Ergys Kaçe's corner, sealing a 2–3 away win against Aris.
 On 22 January 2020, he scored a brace in a 2–2 home draw game against Panetolikos F.C., first by a spot-kick to put Larissa back into the match and just six minutes later, with a penalty kick conceded by Frederico Duarte on Warda.